 |Horizontal Keystoning Correciton||No||Yes||Yes||No||No|

 Anker Nebula Capsule II

 The Anker Nebula Capsule II is the ultimate tool for portable multimedia functionality.
 This projector's crisp image quality, healthy battery life, and excellent speaker brought the big screen to anywhere.
 Included with built-in Google Assistant functionality, and a mere button-press transformation from projector to Bluetooth portable speaker, the Anker Nebula Capsule II offers the full multimedia experience.
 The operating system was easy to navigate, and the pre-installed Google Play store was a wonderful feature that helped find all our preferred streaming sites.
-Paired with both a remote for at-home viewing and a built-in control-pad on the top of the device for on-the-go projections, this projector prioritizes device-use without any of the confusing back-end configurations.
+Paired with both a remote for at-home viewing and a built-in control pad on the top of the device for on-the-go projections, this projector prioritizes device use without any of the confusing back-end configurations.
 This allowed us to find requisite settings and tools with ease.
-Lastly, this device easily oriented to any surface with both auto-focus and auto-keystone capabilities.
+Lastly, this device is easily oriented to any surface with both auto-focus and auto-keystone capabilities.

 But just as nothing is completely perfect, neither is this projector.
 With only a limited number of ports — AUX, HDMI, USB, and Type C — this projector may not be for the more nuanced A/V crowd.
 Moreover, thanks to its extra-fortified casing, this projector was a little bulky.
 However, the Anker Nebula Capsule II eliminates any need for an accompanying portable speaker, and its strong exterior will make it an excellent choice for any traveler in need of media whenever, wherever.

 Best Visual Experience

 XGIMI MoGo Pro